What is Going on in PCBA Manufacturing? - A Guide in 2021

 The PCBAs are put in a thermal chamber to power on for about 250 hours without interruption.
 The temperatures are elevated to a certain level.
 All the PCBAs should follow the ECIA - EIA-364-17 standard.

 In fact, the above steps are just the basic operations for PCB assembly.
 For the PCBs used for aerospace, defense, automotive, medical, and communications, the four-terminal sensing is also required for PCBA manufacturing.
 Besides, the flying probe test, in-circuit test, IC programming, repairing if there's any problem, and so on may also occur depending on the practical needs.

 Why PCBONLINE is a Reliable PCBA Manufacturer

 If you’re looking for batch PCBA manufacturing, you need to work with a reliable PCB assembler.
-PCBONLINE is highly recommended for high-quality assembly, complete PCBA testing, and fast delivery.
-You can register for free and get a quote online, or contact firstname.lastname@example.org for a quotation.
+PCBONLINE, a leading one-stop PCB manufacturer for medical, aerospace, defense, automotive, industrial, communications, and consumer electronics, is recommended for PCBA manufacturing.
+All PCBAs at PCBONLINE follow the IPC-A-610 Class 3 standards.
+You can register for free and get a quote online, or contact email@example.com for a quotation.

 This article tells what is going on in PCBA manufacturing.
 In fact, PCBA manufacturing is the PCB assembly process.
 Different PCBs have different requirements for assembly.
 The above is just the basic process.
 To get to know more, you may learn from your own PCB projects.